10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 Bitdefender has an extremely advanced antivirus engine — it uses a massive malware database together with machine learning and artificial intelligence to detect and protect against malware more effectively than almost any other competitor on the market.

 Bitdefender found and removed every malicious threat from my system when I tested it.
 And because its engine is cloud-based, all of the malware scans take place on Bitdefender’s cloud server, offloading the strain on your device.
-Bitdefender caused virtually zero system impact to both my Windows and Mac laptops, even during intensive, full-disk scans.
+In fact, when I put it to the test, Bitdefender averaged 21% CPU usage during full-system scans and less than 1% when running in the background.

 🥈2.
 Bitdefender Total Security — Best for Lightweight Scanning + Tons of Additional Features